Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 | `p`   | Cycles to previous window     |
 | `&`   | Kills current window          |

 You can resize your panes by clicking and dragging with your mouse at the border, and you can right click any of the panes as well to close them or create another split within them.
-For a full list of shortcuts, you can look in the file `~/.tmux.conf`, or consult the internet for the default shortcuts.
+For a full list of the shortcuts I created, you can look in the file `~/.tmux.conf`, or consult the internet for the default shortcuts.

 ### fasd

 fasd is a tool that makes navigating directories and editing files a lot quicker.
-It stores a database of your most-used directories, and when you type in a fasd command along with a substring of a directory you want to jump to, it will intelligently complete the rest of the directory you likely intended.
+It stores a database of your most-accessed directories and files, and when you type in a fasd command along with a substring of a directory you want to jump to, it will intelligently complete the rest of the directory you likely intended.
 As soon as you installed zsh, `fasd` has been tracking the directories you've visited.

 If you try the command: